KITATUS/KITATUS.github.io/_posts/2022-11-12-alsv4metahuman.md

 If we set the “Mesh” to “Hidden in-game” then this means our Metahuman won’t work.
 Not sure if this will get fixed in the future or if it is an intentional feature.

 **Note:** UPDATE: Thanks to [Gambello](https://www.youtube.com/channel/UC1W2z0IMzc-NZZQ9ne3FAig) for a fix: When you set the Mesh to "Hidden" - you can go to Optimization > Advanced and set "Visibily Based Anim Tick Option" to "Always Tick Pose And Refresh Bones".
-This will circumvent the need for the invisible textures below.
+This will circumvent the need for the invisible materials below.
 Thanks Gambello!
 {: .notice--success}

 To get around this, we can create a new Material.
 Call it “M_Invis”.
 Set the blend mode to “Translucent”, the shading model to “Unlit” and set Cast Raytraced Shadows to false.